-NCAH’s policy priorities set a framework for creating a healthier and more equitable North Carolina.
 NCAH engages in participatory policy setting to develop the policy agenda each year.
-NCAH staff gather policy recommendations from residents across the state and present them to the relevant policy committee for discussion.
+NCAH accepts policy recommendations from residents across the state and presents them to the relevant policy committee for discussion.
 While everyone is welcome to submit policy recommendations and participate in the discussion, only NCAH’s members may vote to approve the final list of policy priorities.

 Healthy Food Access

 - Promote evidence-based and/or evidence-informed policies and appropriations for healthy food financing initiatives, farm to school programs, farm to early care and education programs, food and nutrition services, and other policies that reduce food insecurity and improve access to healthy food for all North Carolinians

 - Promote the continuation of effective and innovative programs and policies that increase access to healthy food for all North Carolinians put in place in response to the COVID-19 pandemic.

 - Support improvements to statewide Division of Child Development and Early Education childcare regulation standards addressing evidence-based best practices in infant and child nutrition, including breastfeeding, and support the creation of statewide designation or recognition of programs that meet best practices

 - Support the ability of local communities to promote access to routine physical activity, including safe bicycle and pedestrian access